AIDevBytes/Streamlit-OpenAI-Chatbot/readme.md

 # Streamlit OpenAI Chatbot

-This repo contains the starter_project template code for the YouTube tutorial video <a href="#">Build Your Own AI Chatbot with Streamlit and OpenAI: A Step-by-Step Tutorial</a>
+This repo contains the starter_project template code for the YouTube tutorial video <a href="https://youtu.be/UKclEtptH6k" target="_blank">Build Your Own AI Chatbot with Streamlit and OpenAI: A Step-by-Step Tutorial</a>

 Clone starter_project branch by running the below command